Brynton Lemar

-Brynton Lemar (born January 23, 1995) is an American-born Jamaican professional basketball player for AEK Athens of the Greek Basket League and the BCL.
-After playing four years of college basketball at UC Davis, Lemarentered the 2017 NBA draft, but he was not selected in the draft's two rounds.
+Brynton Jevon Lemar (born January 23, 1995) is an American-born Jamaican professional basketball player for Beşiktaş Gain of the Basketbol Süper Ligi (BSL) and the EuroCup.
+After playing four years of college basketball at UC Davis, Lemar entered the 2017 NBA draft, but was not selected in the draft's two rounds.

 High school career

-During high school, Lemar attended St. Augustine High School, in San Diego, California.
+Lemar attended St. Augustine High School, in San Diego, California.
 In his last season at Body of Christ, he averaged 21 points, 8.2 rebounds and 7.0 assists per game.

 College career

 After high school, Lemar played college basketball at UC Davis, from 2013 to 2017.
 In his senior year at UC Davis, Lemar averaged 16.1 points and 3.3 rebounds per game.
-He was also mentioned to the Big West All-First Team.
+He was named to the Big West All-First Team.

 Professional career

-After failing to be drafted in the 2017 NBA draft, Lemar signed with SLUC Nancy of the LNB Pro B. He finished the season with Caen.
+After not being drafted in the 2017 NBA draft, Lemar signed with SLUC Nancy of the LNB Pro B. He finished the season with Caen.

+On July 13, 2020, Lemar joined Gaziantep Basketbol.
 On February 14, 2021, he joined Reggiana of the LBA.

 On August 2, 2021, he joined Enisey of the VTB United League.
 He left the team and joined Le Mans of the Pro A.

 On February 23, 2023, Lemar joined AEK Athens, of the Greek Basket League, replacing Cameron McGriff on the team's squad.

+On July 20, 2023, he signed with Hapoel Jerusalem of the Israeli Basketball Premier League.

+On June 16, 2024, he signed with Cedevita Olimpija of the Slovenian Basketball League and ABA League.

+On July 11, 2025, he signed with Beşiktaş Gain of the Basketbol Süper Ligi.